-Among supporters and detractors of XP, the debate rages whether up-front design or incremental design combined with refactoring is the optimal method of implementing systems.
-This chapter argues that neither method is clearly better in every circumstance.
-Instead, the experienced software engineer uses a combination of both methods.
-This chapter also argues that the "cost of change" curve presented in Extreme Programming Explained [Beck1999] does not replace the classic "cost of fixing errors" curve presented by Barry Boehm in [Boehm1981].
-Instead, XP is a method of attacking the costs described by this curve.
+Among supporters and detractors of XP the debate rages whether upfront design or incremental design combined with refactoring are the optimal methods of implementing systems.

+This paper argues that neither method is clearly better in every circumstance.
+Rather, the experienced software engineer will use a combination of both methods.

+This paper argues that the "cost of change" curve presented in "Extreme Programming Explained"[1], does not replace the classic "cost of fixing errors" curve presented by Barry Boehm in [2].
+Rather, XP is a method of attacking the costs described by this curve.